harshadss/my-presentations/fifth_elephant_2014/ml_workshop/presentation.md

     ind.dtypes # Are the columns read correctly ?

+---

+# Second Date!

 ## Checking few observations

     !python
     ind.head()

     ind.tail()

+    # Subsetting in Pandas is different from R

     ind[1:10] # Only does rows subsetting